Hierarchical Rectangle Packing Solved by Multi-Level Recursive Logic-based Benders Decomposition: Baseline Decomposition Methods

 \subsection{Bottom-Up Decomposition Method}

 Even with a good initial solution, solvers using monolithic models outlined in \cref{sec:desc} struggle to optimize large instances within the limited computation time.
 Therefore, it is natural to decompose the problem and solve it in parts, even without an optimality guarantee.
 A simple way to do this is to use the Bottom-Up method, which was utilized in \citet{xu-placement,zhu-circuits}.
-Due to the out-tree hierarchy, packing solutions for the leaf blocks can be constructed directly, and these solutions are subsequently provided to the upper-level blocks.
-It is only necessary to pass information about the width and height of the child blocks, whose block occurrences behave as rectangles with a set of newly generated variants.
-When all blocks are processed (in the reverse topological order), a feasible solution of the original problem is obtained.
+Due to the out-tree hierarchy, packing solutions for the leaf block types can be constructed directly, and these solutions are subsequently provided to the upper-level block types.
+It is only necessary to pass information about the width and height of the child block types, whose block occurrences behave as rectangles with a set of newly generated variants.
+When all block types are processed (in the reverse topological order), a feasible solution of the original problem is obtained.

-At the top level, the half-perimeter of the block is minimized.
-In lower levels, it is more important to provide packing solutions, which will work well with other block occurrences and rectangles at upper levels.
-Since no information from the upper levels is passed down, several packing variants must be generated.
-This is achieved by generating a set of maximum widths $\width{i}_{\max} = \left\{\width{i}_{\max, 1}, \dots, \width{i}_{\max, N}\right\}$ for each block and solving the single-block strip-packing problem for each such width.
-The number of possible packing variants for each block depends on the desired number of variants $N$.
-With more variants, there is a greater chance that one of them will match well with the other objects, but less time will be spent optimizing each packing variant individually.
+At the top level, the half-perimeter of the block type is minimized.
+At lower levels, however, the goal is to produce packing solutions that can integrate well with other block occurrences and rectangles at higher levels of the hierarchy.
+Since the hierarchy is traversed in a bottom-up manner, no information from upper levels is available when solving lower-level subproblems.
+To mitigate potential incompatibilities between block type dimensions (e.g., one being very wide and the other being very tall), multiple packing variants are generated for each block type.
+This provides a diverse set of candidate shapes, increasing the likelihood that compatible combinations can be formed at higher levels.
+This is achieved by generating a set of maximum widths $\width{i}_{\max} = \left\{\width{i}_{\max, 1}, \dots, \width{i}_{\max, N}\right\}$ for each block type and solving the single-block strip-packing problem for each such width.
+The number of possible packing variants for each block type depends on the desired number of variants $N$.
+Generating more variants increases the likelihood that at least one of them will integrate well with other objects at higher levels of the hierarchy.
+However, in practice, the overall computational budget is limited.
+Since variants are optimized sequentially, increasing their number reduces the computational effort that can be devoted to each individual variant under a fixed time budget.
+Therefore, the number of variants per block type must be carefully controlled in order to balance solution diversity and optimization quality.

 In addition, it is crucial to make a good selection of the $\width{i}_{\max}$ values.
 In this paper, they are selected by uniformly partitioning the suitable range of aspect ratios (widest and tallest possible packing), and calculating the dimensions given area estimate $\LBarea{\block{i}}$.
 Altogether, a feasible packing variant with maximum width $\width{i}_{\max, q}$ is obtained by solving the following packing problem with a strip-packing-like objective: